PX4/PX4-user_guide/en/sim_gazebo_gz/README.md

 make px4_sitl gz_x500
 ```
 This will run both the PX4 SITL instance and the Gazebo client.
-Note that all gazebo targets have the prefix `gz_`.
+Note that all gazebo make targets have the prefix `gz_`.

 The supported vehicles and `make` commands are listed below.